-James M. Mancinelli is the Director of Clinical Education in the Department of Communication Sciences and Disorders in the School of Nursing and Health Sciences.
-He is a licensed and certified speech-language pathologist.
-Mr. Mancinelli is a teacher, administrator, clinician, and researcher.
-At La Salle he advises graduate students pursuing a master’s degree in speech-language pathology and teaches undergraduate courses, the graduate level clinical practicum, acquired language disorders, and the medical speech pathology elective.
-As an administrator, he is responsible for managing the clinical education program, developing relationships with external affiliates, establishing clinical contracts, and making clinical assignments for the three clinical practica in the graduate program.
+James M. Mancinelli, Ph.D., CCC-SLP/L is an Assistant Professor in the Department of Communication Sciences and Disorders in the School of Nursing and Health Sciences.
+He is a certified speech-language pathologist with licenses in PA and NJ.
+Dr. Mancinelli is a teacher, clinician, and researcher.
+At La Salle he advises graduate students pursuing a Master’s degree in speech-language pathology and teaches undergraduate courses, the graduate level clinical practicum, fluency disorders, and the medical speech pathology elective.
+Dr. Mancinelli’s research interests include the sociological aspects of stuttering, clinical education, clinical supervision, and neurogenic topics.

-Mr. Mancinelli has 32 years of clinical experience in medical speech-language pathology, and is still clinically active.
-He has worked in acute care, acute rehab, sub-acute rehab, and long-term care, as well as out-patient therapy with adults with neurogenic communication and voice disorders.
-His research interests include acquired apraxia of speech, neurogenic communication disorders, speech-motor control in people who stutter, and clinical education.
+Dr. Mancinelli has over 30 years clinical experience in medical speech-language pathology across health care settings.
+He has worked in acute care, acute rehab, sub-acute rehab, and long-term care, as well as out-patient therapy with adults presenting with neurogenic communication, swallowing, and voice disorders.
+He is clinically active in the clinic at La Salle University supervising graduate students and treating people who stutter.

 Areas of Expertise